Awesome-Support/Addon-Boilerplate/README.md

 - `AS_Boilerplate_Loader::slug` (should be your addon name sanitized)
 - `$plugin_name` in the `addon_license` method

-You code should be placed in the `load` method.
+Your code should be placed in the `load` method.
 The easiest approach is to have all your code in a separate file and include this file from the `load` method.